mrimlinger/mrimlinger.github.io/_posts/2021-09-08-post-EuroVelo15-3.md

 14h30 It rains.
 Big drops.
 I find shelter and wait until it passes.
 15h Going again, the rain has stopped.
 15h45 Passing near Leerdam.
 Moving forward.
 Trying to be fast.
 My left knee hurts a bit though.

-## Day 22

-7h45 Waking up.
-Breakfast.
-Packing.
-I book a hostel for the upcoming night in Rotterdam - I really want to take a shower.
-This means I have a long day ahead of me to get there.
-I'm greeted by the old armer who is passing by the field.
-We attempt to communicate in Dutch / German.
-9h15 Going.
-Fresh cloudy morning.
-10h15 Wijk.
-Poor signaling of EV15 in the city, I loose it for a bit, wasting some time.
-10h45 Taking a platform ferry boat on a canal.
-I like the smell of steel and gasoline, and the rumbling sound of its engine.
-It must have taken the Dutch a crazy amount of effort to arrange and control all the waterways in the country.
-The canals make like a watery road network.
-Then passing through some very nice country side.
-Sheeps.
-Windmills.
-11h45 Buren.
-Very charming little village.
-I stop at a butcher shop, drawn by some pulled pork burger on display.
-Omg is it good.
-Eating break.
-12h15 Going again.
-12h45 Buying (more) food at lidl.
-13h30 Going.
-I am very sceptical as to the route planning of EV15 in this area.
-It makes significant detours through places where there is really nothing special to see.
-I would have the same overall experience by following some random, more straightforward cycling lanes towards my destination.
-Quite retarded imo.
-Anyway I still want to trust EV15.
-Face wind while going West.
-Shite.
-It feels like the world is a gainst me despite doing my best.
-A few windmills.
-14h15 Beautiful tiny hamlets on the shore of a small river.
-Some white houses with straw roofs.
-Rain / storm seems to be coming.
-14h30 It rains.
-Big drops.
-I find shelter and wait until it passes.
-15h Going again, the rain has stopped.
-15h45 Passing near Leerdam.
-Moving forward.
-Trying to be fast.
-My left knee hurts a bit though.
 17h Gorinchem.
 Stopping at McDonalds.
 I need sugar, to use their toilets and to charge my phone.
 17h30 Going.
 I feel re-energized and my knee hurts less.
 18h15 I make the (uttermostly important) decision to follow EV15 on its path madness, instead of going straight to Rotterdam.
 This implies taking a {first boat} accross the Bowen Merwede, wandering a bit of {countryside}, going through a {national park}, and then taking {another boat} to Dordrecht since the aforementionned countryside and park are waterlocked in direction of Rotterdam.
 Then I shall be again on a direct path to Rotterdam.
 My idea is that it should be nice and worth seeing, and I want to trust EV15 (spoiler: in retrospect this was a mistake).
 Before jumping on the first boat, I make sure that the second boat will still be running when I get there, in order not to remain stuck on the waterlocked piece of land.
 All is good, boat cruising is fun.